ltsp/ltsp/docs/ltsp-image.8.md

+# ltsp-image

 ## NAME

 **ltsp image** - generate a squashfs image from an image source

 ## SYNOPSIS

 **ltsp** [_ltsp-options_] **image** [**-b** _backup_] [**-c** _cleanup_] [**-i** _ionice_] [**-k** _kernel-initrd_] [**-m** _mksquashfs-params_] [**-r** _revert_] [_image_] ...

 ## DESCRIPTION

 Compress a virtual machine image or chroot directory into a squashfs image, to be used as the network root filesystem of LTSP clients.
 It's used in similar fashion to live CDs, i.e. all clients will boot from this single read only image and then use SSHFS or NFS to mount /home/username from the server.

 ## OPTIONS

 See the **ltsp(8)** man page for _ltsp-options_.

-**-b**, **--backup=**_0|1_
+**-b**, **--backup**=_0|1_
 :   Backup /srv/ltsp/images/_image_.img to _image_.img.old.
 Defaults to 1.

 **-c**, **--cleanup**=_0|1_
-: Create a writeable overlay on top of the image source and temporarily remove user accounts and sensitive data before calling mksquashfs.
+:   Create a writeable overlay on top of the image source and temporarily
+    remove user accounts and sensitive data before calling mksquashfs.
     Defaults to 1.

-**-i**, **--ionice=**_cmdline_
+**-i**, **--ionice**=_cmdline_
-: Set a prefix command to run mksquashfs with a lower priority, or specify "" to disable it completely.
+:   Set a prefix command to run mksquashfs with a lower priority, or specify
+    "" to disable it completely.
 Defaults to `nice ionice -c3`.

-**-k**, **--kernel-initrd=**_glob-regex_
+**-k**, **--kernel-initrd**=_glob-regex_
 :   Pass this parameter to the `ltsp kernel` call after the squashfs creation.
     See ltsp-kernel(8) for more information.

-**-m**, **--mksquashfs-params=**_"params"_
+**-m**, **--mksquashfs-params**=_"params"_
-: Pass _$params_ to the mksquashfs call unquoted; so _params_ shouldn't contain spaces.
+:   Pass _$params_ to the mksquashfs call unquoted; so _params_ shouldn't
+    contain spaces.
 See mksquashfs(1) for more information.

 **-r**, **--revert**[=_0|1_]
 :   Move /srv/ltsp/images/_image_.img.old to _image_.img and call
     `ltsp kernel image`.
 Useful when the clients won't boot with the new image.

 ## IMAGE TYPES

 There are three "image" types in LTSP, in the following locations.
 The /srv/ltsp path can be configured using `ltsp --base-dir=`:

 **/srv/ltsp/_img\_name_.img**
-: Source images are placed directly under /srv/ltsp and usually are symlinks to virtual machine raw disk files.
+:   Source images are placed directly under /srv/ltsp and usually are symlinks
+    to virtual machine raw disk files.
 They're only used by `ltsp image`.

 **/srv/ltsp/_img\_name_**
-: Chroot directories can be used both as sources for `ltsp image` and as NFS root exports for the clients.
+:   Chroot directories can be used both as sources for `ltsp image` and as
+    NFS root exports for the clients.

 **/srv/ltsp/images/_img\_name_.img**
-: Exported images (usually squashfs) are placed under the images directory and the clients can netboot from them.
+:   Exported images (usually squashfs) are placed under the images directory and
+    the clients can netboot from them.

 Images can be specified as simple names like `ltsp image img_name`, in which case the aforementioned locations are searched, or as or full paths like